-There is a lot to be said for a decent sporty textile jacket; it’s less cumbersome than a full touring-cut jacket and as a result is more appropriate to sportier bikes – or rides.
-A textile version can also be lighter and more technical than say a leather jacket, which can always be useful on British roads in any of the seasons – a rainstorm is rarely far away and a textile can shed water better than a leather, for example.
+There is a lot to be said for a decent sporty jacket; it’s less cumbersome than a full touring-cut jacket and as a result is more appropriate to sportier bikes – or rides.
+A sporty textile version can also be lighter and more technical than say a leather jacket, which can always be useful on British roads in any of the seasons – a rainstorm is rarely far away and a textile can shed water better than a leather, for example.

 This jacket plus others like the Richa Gotham or Spidi H2Out are good examples of a sporty textile jacket that can do you from spring until well into autumn.
 It has kept me dry in several showers and warm when the temperature heads into single figures yet is cool enough to suit even the warmest rides.